Yes Remixes

 Yes Remixes is a remix album featuring the songs of progressive rock band Yes and was released in 2003.
 Taking material harking back from 1970's Time and a Word to 1980s Drama, Virgil Howe a.k.a.
 "The Verge" (and son of Steve Howe) re-imagined Yes's music into a techno context, dramatically altering the band's sound.
 Although it briefly dented the remix sales charts, the album failed to chart at all in the regular listings.

 Track listing

+Charts

 Yes Remixes (Rhino 78186) failed to chart in the UK or US.